pwestlin/CarRental/README.md

 ## Test data

-If you want to start the application with some user, cars and booking use teh Spring profile `initwithdata`.
+If you want to start the application with some users, cars and bookings use the Spring profile `initwithdata`.